MANGO1234/project_421_collaborative_editor/README.txt

 Closing the document will disconnect you from the network completely and close the document.
 You will have to restart a new document and connect to the original network again.

 Example (on localhost)
-1. Run 'go run guit.go localhost:1000' in a command line prompt
+1. Run 'go run editor.go localhost:1000' in a command line prompt
 2. Enter 1 for New Document
-3. Run 'go run guit.go localhost:2000' in another command line prompt
+3. Run 'go run editor.go localhost:2000' in another command line prompt
 4. Enter 1 for New Document
 5. Press Esc
 6. Enter 1 for Connect